 What are the most common causes of infant choking?

 Food is the most common cause of infant choking.
-However, small objects, small parts from toys and certain types of behavior during eating — such as eating while distracted — also can cause infant choking.
+However, small objects and certain types of behavior during eating — such as eating while distracted — also can cause infant choking.

 See more In-depth

-- American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention.
+- Committee on Injury, Violence and Poison Prevention.
 Policy statement — Prevention of choking among children.
 Pediatrics.
 2010;125:601.

 - Duryea TK.
 Introducing solid foods and vitamin and mineral supplementation during infancy. https://www.uptodate.com/contents/search.
 Accessed March 27, 2019.